micmejia/bible-dump/NKJV/Jeremiah/Jer 11.md

 which I commanded your fathers in the day I brought them out of the land of Egypt, from the iron furnace, saying, 'Obey My voice, and do according to all that I command you; so shall you be My people, and I will be your God,'

 ###### 5
-that I may establish the oath which I have sworn to your fathers, to give them 'a land flowing with milk and honey,' as _it is_ this day." ' " And I answered and said, [^a]"So be it, Lord."
+that I may establish the oath which I have sworn to your fathers, to give them 'a land flowing with milk and honey,' as _it is_ this day." ' " And I answered and said, "So be it, Lord."

 ###### 6
 Then the Lord said to me, "Proclaim all these words in the cities of Judah and in the streets of Jerusalem, saying: 'Hear the words of this covenant and do them.